Chapter 2:

 A minute passed.
 Maybe more.

 I stayed crouched behind the wall.
 My mind was racing.
-The room felt even colder now and the sound of my sister’s anime still faintly audible from downstairs.
+The room felt even colder now and the sound of my sister’s anime was still faintly audible from downstairs.

 Had I simply imagined it?
 Were my eyes just playing tricks on me?
 I’m just tired and I’m seeing things.
 Yes, merely a figment of my imagination, created by my excessive consumption of fiction.
 I’ve just been reading too much manga.
 Or… What if?